madeleineforbes/gwenbell.com/presence.md

 When you buy Presence, you'll also get Terminal.

 Terminal is dead people on tech.
-I have conversations on

-+ We are all terminal
-+ Steve Jobs: intro, Body is Weak, Tech is Strong, Steve and Alan
-+ Roundtable discussion
-+ Alan Watts: Steve and Alan
-+ Biggie Smalls: And Another One
-+ Audrey Hepburn: Poise and the Public
-+ Rilke: Push Pen
-+ Nina Simone: What Shakes You?
-+ Jean Dominique-Bauby: Drop the Agenda
-+ A new pair of underwear
-+ My mom
-+ Faeries
-+ You: Freshly dead
+I have conversations with Steve Jobs: , Alan Watts, Biggie Smalls, Audrey Hepburn, a cameo from Marilyn Monroe, Rilke, Nina Simone, Jean Dominique-Bauby, my mom, faeries and you freshly dead.

 They showed up in the bath tub one day and I wrote down what they said.
-Terminal is about perspective.
-It frames all the previous work I did.

 I added it to _Presence_ because it rounds it out.
 It's the final nail in the coffin.

 **Technical Skill Level: Intermediate | HTML | Included in Presence  <del>$125</del> $97* **